About Jobs

 -

+If the technology you need does not appear in the list of available technologies, that means it was not selected when the project was created.
 You will either have to choose another technology or update the project settings to include the technology you need.
 Besides, the category and technology of a job cannot be changed after the job is created.
 If you want to change them, you will have to create a new job. |

 A job category does not impact the job execution, it helps you to organize your jobs.
 There are three default job categories: